I figured I’d try to better organize my portfolio of profiles for Pensions & Investments, but through a blog post on my personal website.

 E&Fs are my main beat.
 Apologies in advance to foundation PR contacts whose media monitors picked up my blog.

-- Kresge Foundation’s John A. Barker | Amid diversity pushback, Kresge Foundation’s CIO transformed the team’s approach — this is actually a sidebar to an internship-focused feature
+- Amid diversity pushback, Kresge Foundation’s CIO transformed the team’s approach — this is actually a sidebar to an internship-focused feature

-- Texas Permanent School Fund’s Robert Borden | Meet the CEO-CIO who turns interns into industry leaders — and why he invests in them
+- Meet the CEO-CIO who turns interns into industry leaders — and why he invests in them (gift)

-- Texas Permanent School Fund’s Robert Borden | Texas Permanent’s Robert Borden says the fund was over-diversified.
-Now he’s building for a liquidity crisis.
+- Texas Permanent’s Robert Borden says the fund was over-diversified.
+Now he’s building for a liquidity crisis. (gift)

-- Arizona State University Enterprise Partners’ Jeff Mindlin — now at The Nature Conservancy | Beyond returns: Jeff Mindlin’s dual focus on performance and purpose at ASU
+- Arizona State University Enterprise Partners’ Jeff Mindlin | Now at The Nature Conservancy

 Young talent grows, and if you give it the opportunity, feed it and water it — two years go by, five years go by, and they’re not the interns anymore … I tell interns, your job before you leave is you have to find your replacement that you put your name on, that this person that you’re in class with has what it takes.
 Once it gets momentum, it’s a wonderful thing to watch.
 You step back, and it becomes a self-fulfilling prophecy.